Alternatively called Control+W and C-w, ^w, Ctrl+W is a keyboard shortcut to close a program, window, tab, or document.

 Ctrl+W in Word and other word processors

 In Microsoft Word and other word processors, pressing Ctrl+W closes the current document.
+If there are any unsaved changes in the document, you are prompted to save the document before closing it.

 Below are links to related keyboard shortcuts and individual key pages.